Raw Hair VS Virgin Hair- Whats The Difference Between Raw Hair and Virgin Hair?

 Should I buy Raw Hair or Virgin Hair?
 Which one is better?

-This is what you need to know: it’s a matter of preference!
+This is what you really need to know when it come to Raw Hair Vs. Virgin Hair: it’s a matter of preference!

 Ask yourself do you like the slightly coarser more natural advantage that raw hair provides or do you want the trendy styles, textures and patterns that virgin hair provides.

 There’s pros and cons to each and in both types you’re going to have a great hair if you purchase your hair through a great hair company such as ours.

 Good hair is great hair whether its raw or virgin!